 James T. Costa, Ph.D., Professor; Director, Highlands Biological Station; evolutionary genetics and behavior of social insects, especially social Lepidoptera and Symphyta

-Weaver Haney, M.S., Lecturer; microbiology
+Weaver Haney, M.S., Lecturer; microbiology and organismal biology

-Darby Harris, Ph.D., Lecturer; molecular physiology, genetics
+Darby Harris, Ph.D., Instructor; molecular physiology, genetics

 Joseph Pechmann, Ph.D., Associate Professor; population and community ecology, herpetology, wetlands ecology